Residential Heavy Garbage Collection Schedule

 Propane tanks and propane cylinders Small 1 pound cylinders can be dropped off free-of-charge at CBRM's Residential Hazardous Waste Depot.

-Fluorescent lights & other mercury containing products
+Fluorescent lights & other mercury-containing products

 Asphalt roofing shingles